 - communication with the development team and clients to help them achieve their business goals,

-- technical consultancy and development and exchange of technical knowledge.
+- technical consultancy and development.

 The frosting on the cake